Alice Brock: Third restaurant

-Retirement
+Retirement and death

-Brock never intended to pursue a career in the restaurant business and always expressed more interest in art.
+Brock never intended to pursue a career in the restaurant business and expressed more interest in art.
 She did a few printings for an exhibition shortly before leaving the Berkshires, and all of them sold, further encouraging her to pursue it more seriously.
 After the closure of Alice's at Avaloch, she relocated to Provincetown, where she set up an art studio.
-She spent most of the 1980s as a prep cook for various restaurants in Provincetown before leaving full-time work in part because of a diagnosis of emphysema in the 1990s.
-A chronic cigarette smoker of up to three packs a day, she visited hypnotist Yefim Shubentsov in 1991, who cured her of her addiction.
+She spent most of the 1980s as a part-time prep cook for various restaurants in Provincetown before leaving the labor force in part because of a diagnosis of emphysema in the 1990s.
+A chronic cigarette smoker of up to three packs a day, she visited hypnotist Yefim Shubentsov in 1991, after which she never smoked again.
+Smoking and alcohol dependency were Brock's two substantial vices; she was often visibly drunk during her time operating Alice's at Avaloch and would regularly down a pint of whiskey every evening during that era, commenting to The Washington Post that she never took hard drugs because "I can (dr)ink and (function normally) but I can't be stoned(.)"
+Beginning in the mid-1980s, Brock contributed recipes to Guthrie's periodical newsletter, the Rolling Blunder Revue.